INM-6/metadata-archivist/README.md

 * helper_functions.py: Module containing collection of convenience functions internally used.
 * logger.py: internally used logging class extension.

+### Note on dynamical rule modules:
+Interpretation|Formatting|Export functions work based on a map of known keyword to corresponding function rule.
+This means that, **before running a parsing->interpreting->formatting->export pipeline**, users can register additional rules through the available ```register_*_rule``` methods for custom functionality. *with \* in interpretation|formatting|export*

+These rules should follow the signature from their homologues.
+For example: all export rules must accept a dictionary object and a path object as their arguments in that order.
+See corresponding interpretation|formatting rule modules for the other signatures.

 ## Examples:
 We have provided some example implementation files in the [examples](./examples/) directory.
 Some have additional requirements like [PyYAML](https://pypi.org/project/PyYAML/) or [f90nml](https://pypi.org/project/f90nml/).
-Additionally a jupyter example can be found at [schema_tutorial](./examples/schema_example4/schema_tutorial.ipynb).

 To run Python examples:
 ```shell
 python main.py
 ```

+Additionally a Jupyter example can be found at [schema tutorial](./examples/schema_example4/schema_tutorial.ipynb).

 ## How to cite:
 [Villamar et al. 2024, Metadata practices for simulation workflows, arxiv]()

 ## How to contribute:
 Check our [CONTRIBUTING](./CONTRIBUTING.md) guidelines.

 ## Schema Interpreter Notes
 To be able to parse abstract schema and generate correctly structured metadata files, an interpretable data structure is needed to convert implicit schema definitions to explicit functional rules.
+To describe such data structure we use the JSONSchema data description language and we expand upon it with additional vocabulary that describes custom functionality linked to structuring operations.

 **Note:** Known JSONSchema vocabulary is based on [Draft 2020-12](https://json-schema.org/draft/2020-12/json-schema-core)

 ### Terms
 * Exploration target: